• Home

 The average cost of a granted patent will be between $15,500 to $28,000.

-The average cost of a patent application will be between $8,000 to $12,000.
-After filing, you’d incur additional costs to respond to any office actions from the Patent Office.
+About 2 years after filing, you’ll incur additional costs to respond to any office actions from the Patent Office.
 The cost to prepare those responses would be around $5,000 to $10,000.

 Read my article on “How much does a patent cost?“